Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Sunnybank Hills recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Sunnybank Hills averaged approximately 54 new dwelling approvals annually over the past five financial years, totalling 274 homes.
-As of FY-26, 13 approvals have been recorded.
-On average, 1.4 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand.
-However, this figure increased to 7.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New homes are being constructed at an average expected cost of $519,000, reflecting a focus on premium market developments.
+Sunnybank Hills has averaged approximately 54 new dwelling approvals annually over the past five financial years, totalling 274 homes.
+As of FY-26, 16 approvals have been recorded.
+On average, 1.4 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand.
+However, this ratio has intensified to 7.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+New homes are being constructed at an average expected cost of $519,000, reflecting a focus on the premium market.

 In FY-26, $8.0 million in commercial approvals have been registered, indicating limited commercial development activity compared to residential.
-When compared with Greater Brisbane, Sunnybank Hills shows similar development activity per person, maintaining market equilibrium consistent with surrounding areas.
+When comparing development activity per person with Greater Brisbane, Sunnybank Hills shows comparable figures, maintaining market equilibrium consistent with surrounding areas.
 However, this is lower than national averages, suggesting market maturity and possible development constraints.
-Current new developments consist of 60% detached dwellings and 40% medium and high-density housing, offering a range of price points from family homes to compact options.
-This represents a shift from the area's existing housing composition, which is currently 85% houses.
+New development consists of 60.0% detached dwellings and 40.0% medium to high-density housing, offering a blend of attached housing types at varying price ranges.
+This shift from the area's existing housing composition (currently 85.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.

-At around 335 people per approval, Sunnybank Hills reflects a transitioning market.
-By 2041, the area is projected to grow by approximately 2,097 residents.
-If current development rates continue, new housing supply should meet demand comfortably, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+With approximately 335 people per approval, Sunnybank Hills reflects a transitioning market.
+By 2041, the area is projected to grow by 2,097 residents (according to AreaSearch's latest quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development